Several injured in Berlin shooting | DW | 26.12.2020

 Four people have been taken to the hospital after a shooting in Berlin's Kreuzberg district.
-A manhunt is underway for those believed to behind the incident.
+Armed police have been deployed and a manhunt is underway close to a subway station.

-At least four people were injured in a shooting early Saturday in Germany's capital Berlin, the fire service said.
+At least four people were injured in a shooting early Saturday in Germany's capital Berlin, emergency services said.

 A police spokeswoman said four people were taken to the hospital following an altercation involving several people in the Kreuzberg district.